---

 #### Static Control Flow and RISC-V Migration

 There are ongoing discussions within the Ethereum research community about potentially replacing the EVM with a RISC-V execution environment.
 RISC-V has a standard instruction set architecture which is seeing increasing use in the ZK community.
-One currrent strategy for creating a ZK-EVM is to compile an EVM interpreter like evmone or reth to RISC-V for use in a ZK-VM.
+One current strategy for creating a ZK-EVM is to compile an EVM interpreter like evmone or reth to RISC-V for use in a ZK-VM.
 Supporting RISC-V directly eliminates the overhead of the EVM interpreter.
 An EVM with static control flow opens up another strategy — compile the EVM code to RISC-V code.
 That gives good RISC-V code in one linear-time pass, and better code in multiple passes, altogether linear time.

 A missing piece in this puzzle is that RISC-V is a 32-bit or 64-bit architecture, but the current EVM is a 256-bit architecture.
 For that purpose we have [EIP-7937](./eip-7937.md): EVM64 — 64-bit mode EVM opcodes.
 It's also the case that the prover has the actual trace, and can tell how many bits are actually in use at each step of the computation, so the 256-bit registers might not be that big of a problem.